MrR0807/citizen/README.md

 ## Lombok

 **Do not use Lombok**.
 [Records](https://openjdk.java.net/jeps/359) + [withers](https://github.com/openjdk/amber-docs/blob/master/eg-drafts/reconstruction-records-and-classes.md)
-should cover almost all cases.
+should cover almost all cases like DTO's and Request/Response models only exception I see is with entities.

 ```@Entity``` classes will consist of getters and setters boilerplate, but they make up a very small part of your application, and does not justify adding Lombok.
 If you're truly bothered by getters/setters you can just make properties ``public``.